-The Health Informatics and Information Management program at UMMC's School of Health Related Profession offers bachelor and master degrees as well as a post-baccalaureate certificate for those seeking careers in health informatics and health information management.
+The Health Informatics and Information Management department at UMMC's School of Health Related Profession offers bachelor and master degrees as well as a post-baccalaureate certificate for those seeking careers in health informatics and health information management.
 The online programs are an attractive education option for traditional as well as part-time, non-traditional students.

 Why should you enroll in an HIIM program at UMMC?